scottrogowski/code2flow/README.md

 The algorithm is simple:

-1. Gather function definitions from your project's source code
+1. Find function definitions in your project's source code.
-2. Determine where in your source those functions are called
+2. Determine where those functions are called.
 3. Connect the dots.

-The end result is a flowchart which approximates the functional structure of your program.
+The result is a flowchart which approximates the functional structure of your program.
 In other words, *code2flow generates callgraphs*.

+Code2flow is useful for:
+- Untangling spaghetti code.
+- Identifying orphaned functions
-Code2flow is especially useful for untangling spaghetti code and getting new developers up to speed.
+- Getting new developers up to speed.

-Code2flow is EXPERIMENTAL and meant to provide a **rough overview** of the structure of simpler projects.
+Code2flow is EXPERIMENTAL and will provide a **rough overview** of the structure of simpler projects.
 There are many known limitations (see below).

 Here is what happens when you run it on jquery
 ![Alt text](jqueryexample.png)